sarum90/validate-scanner-detection-rules/README.md

 # Detection Rule Validator Action

+> **⚠️ Beta Feature**: This action uses scanner-cli, which is currently in beta.
+See [Scanner.dev Beta Features](https://docs.scanner.dev/scanner/using-scanner/beta-features) for more information.

 A GitHub Action that validates detection rules by scanning YAML files in a repository using the scanner-cli tool.

 ## Usage